Hunter Douglas and shop-in-shop concept

 The way to expose products with a natural feeling

-Hunter Douglas turned to us for our retail design knowledge, experience and well-proven solutions to realise the plan.
-Based on consumer knowledge, our Solution Design team began to sketch out how the wide range of blinds, shades and other window covering products could be shown in the simplest way.
-We also had to consider their desire to present the products in a way that felt natural, almost what they could look like in a consumers home.
+Hunter Douglas turned to us for our retail design knowledge, experience, and well-proven solutions to realize the plan.
+Based on consumer knowledge, our Solution Design team began to sketch out how the wide range of blinds, shades, and other window covering products could be shown in the simplest way.
+We also had to consider their desire to present the products in a way that felt natural, almost what they could look like in a consumer home.

 Installation with minimal interruption